 In possession, Chelsea were mostly focused on getting the ball in behind for Werner, which was the main way they could hurt City in the match.
 But most of all, they acted as the conservative possession-oriented side we have gotten to know since January.
 This meant that even though City had five attackers on the field, this game turned into the aforementioned game state of pass, pass, pass, without much shooting.
 A half-volley Ziyech strike and late winner from Alonso meant Chelsea ran out winners, though City created a lot more from open play.

-As we all know, finals (and knockout football in general) is about taking your chances.
+As we all know, winning finals (and knockout football in general) is about taking your chances.
 Chelsea certainly did that in this match, and if they do that tonight, they will walk off the pitch Champions League winners.
 Or, as Guardiola once put it bluntly himself in the dressing room: ‘you have to score the fucking goals’.

 If you have time on Sunday, read some tactical previews about this match and compare the preview with the actual match.
 It’s highly unlikely a preview predicts the game in a correct manner.
 Even with these two managers who try to control everything, matches have their own dynamic and in the end, players come up with solutions more often than coaches.
 For that reason, Tuchel calls football ‘a players game’ and not a ‘coaches game’.